udipbohara/udipbohara.github.io/index.md

 ## About Me
 I am a Graduate student studying Master of Science in Data Science at Mercyhurst University.
 I am currently the Graduate Research and Teaching Assistant for the Department of Data Science and Cyber Security.
 I am well versed in Statistical and Machine Learning concepts/algorithms and am perpetually developing my skills as a Data Scientist to tackle real-world/business problems.

+My undergraduate work was focused around Statistical Modeling and Hypothesis Testing whereas my graduate work has been focused on Machine Learning and Predictive modeling.

+-----

+## Current Research - Predictive Modeling:
 My current interests are in Natural Language Processing, Machine Learning, Statistical Inference, Experimental Design, Forecasting (econometrics and deep learning), Geospatial data analytics and Recommendation engines with integration of NLP in NoSQL database platforms (MongoDB and Neo4j).

------

-## Current Research:
-* Experimental Design/Statistical Modeling.
-* Intrusion Detection System(IDS) with anomaly detection system using various deep learning methods.
-* Develop NLP based recommendation system using PySpark and Neo4j.

 -----